-- One (1) PP for each Battle a player wins in which there were at least forty (40) SPs involved, and the Victor had no better than 1:1 odds (comparing Participating SPs at the start of the Battle). - If a player wins such a Battle when the Enemy outnumbered him by 2-1 odds or greater, he is awarded an additional PP. Point #1 also required. - If the Enemy suffered a Rout, the victorious player wins an additional PP. Point #1 also required. - Winning a Battle in which a Captain-General participates garners an extra (+1) PP. This does not include Royals acting as Captains-General (3.793 point #3). - If the Enemy's Personage was Killed or Captured, an additional two (+2) PPs are awarded. - Any time a player is at the highest level of Prestige and is awarded another level, he is instead awarded one (1) PP per new level gained.
+- One (1) for each Battle a player wins in which there were at least forty (40) SPs involved, and the Victor had no better than 1:1 odds (comparing Participating SPs at the start of the Battle). - If a player wins such a Battle when the Enemy outnumbered him by 2-1 odds or greater, he is awarded an additional point.
+Point #1 also required.
+(Compare greater force to lesser force to derive the odds). - If the Enemy suffered a Rout, the victorious player wins an additional point.
+Point #1 also required. - Winning a Battle in which a Captain-General participates garners an extra (+1) point.
+This does not include Royals acting as Captains-General (3.793 point #3). - If the Enemy's Personage was Killed or Captured, an additional two (+2) points are awarded. - (Under the old system only).
+Any time a player is at the highest level of Prestige and is awarded another level, he is instead awarded one (1) PP per new level gained. - 9.211 When using the older method or recording Prestige, Levels will be awarded for the Campaign Plans, while the above items will be awarded as PPs. - 9.212 When using the latest method, Prestige is always awarded as one or more (1+) points. - >>>9.213 Important.
+Failing a Campaign Plan can cause a player to lose Prestige.
+Furthermore, when one (1) player gains Prestige at the expense of another, the opposing player usually loses Prestige.